Golf Slang and Phrases: Huge List

 Used to describe a badly maintained golf course.

 Holing out a putt – usually a long one.

 Another term for a water hazard as in “you are in the drink”.

 A badly struck shot that generally doesn’t go very high or very far usually because you hit the ground first.

 Elephant Burial Ground

-The green where there are large mounds which leave you with some very awkward putts.
-This is because they look like they have some elephants buried there.
+A green where there are large mounds that leave you with some very awkward putts.
+This is because they look like they have some elephants buried under there.